 What is Citric Acid?

-Citric acid can define as the most common weak organic acid which was derived from the Latin word “Citrus”, which includes all the species of genus Citrus.
-Lemon, orange etc. are the best examples of having citric acid as the major constituent.
+Citric acid is the common weak organic acid derived from the Latin word “Citrus”.
+The genus (Citrus) includes all the species of Lemon, orange etc. which are the best examples of having citric acid as the principal constituent.

 |Molecular name||2-hydroxy-1,2,3 propane tricarboxylic acid|